whatnote/BrackenPenTurner/README.md

     - see all items for sale
     - able to view the total of your current purchases.
     - able to puchase pen refils
-    - able to purchase note p                            -ads
+    - able to purchase note pads
     - able to purchase without having an account

 - Site Browser